nmagee/ds2002-course/labs/lab1-cli.md

 ./mobydick.txt:Captain Colnett, a post-captain in the English navy,
 ```

+(Notice that `grep` is case-sensitive, so searching for `captain` will give different results.)

-4. Finding files by file name.
+4. Find files by file name.
 Use the `find` command for this.
 The syntax is:

 ```
 find . -name "mobydick.txt"